My daughter turned nine on April 24.

 As she’s getting older, it is both amazing and unbelievably scary watching her grow into her own person.

 From the moment my cheese ball was born, she’s been a big baby.

 I mean just look at how tall she is for her age!

 The journey of Motherhood is not easy, and my daughter has taught me many valuable life lessons these last nine years.

 There have been a lot of times where I’ve had to take a step back and re-think what I expect from her because, although she looks older, she’s still a little kid.

 But then there are other moments where I’m thrown off a little and say, “Wait is she trying to take advantage of my love?”

-When it comes to motherhood, we tend overthink the majority of time.
+When it comes to motherhood, we tend to overthink the majority of the time.
 We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our own mothers.

 Below I am sharing nine lessons my daughter has taught me these nine years I’ve been able to spend with her.

-Before I was a mother, I would to hold grudges towards everyone that did me wrong.
+Before I was a mother, I used to hold grudges towards everyone that did me wrong.